Autism and Accountability

 Wow, there are as many ways to hold someone accountable as there people to hold accountable.

-In each of the items below, begin with giving praise for those things that are praiseworthy wherever possible.
+Begin with giving praise for those things that are praiseworthy wherever possible.

 Accountability should include the good as well as the teachable.

 It is about learning and responsibility.
 It is about personal growth and the growth of relationships.

 Children need 3-6 positives for every negative.
 I see no reason why that would be any different in this context.
 Teaching our children, holding them accountable, is part of our relationship with them.
 If done well, we build and strengthen that relationship.

 Doing so will teach them the value of their contribution and lift their self-esteem.